x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 The `ClientType` property indicates which data sync protocol is in use.
 If the value is REST, then the client is utilizing the REST API.
 If the value is Outlook, then the client is using the native Microsoft sync technology.

-Alternatively, a user can login to Outlook on the web and, from within **Options**, select **Mobile Devices** to view the details of a mobile device.
+Alternatively, a user can log in to Outlook on the web and, from within **Options**, select **Mobile Devices** to view the details of a mobile device.
 Like the cmdlet, the user can see the value for the `ClientType` property.

 ## Administrating and monitoring Outlook for iOS and Android in your organization